Shahzad-Minhaj/Clone-Facebook/README.md

 - **Posting Updates**: Users can post updates or status messages.
 - **Uploading Photos/Videos**: Users can upload photos or videos to accompany their posts.
-- **Interacting with Feeds**: Users can like, comment on, and share posts.
+- **Interacting with Feeds**: UI based like, comment on, and share posts.
-- **Sidebar Navigation**: Includes left and right sidebars for easy navigation to different sections of the application.
+- **Sidebar Navigation**: Includes UI based left and right sidebar.

 ## Technologies Used